How to Make Homemade Pumpkin Puree

 cups

-You will taste the difference in your fall and winter baking by using fresh pumpkin puree.
-It is easier than you may think to make a batch of Homemade Pumpkin Puree!
+It’s easier than you may think to make a batch of Homemade Pumpkin Puree!
+You will definitely taste the difference in your fall and winter baking when using fragrant, fresh-roasted pumpkin.
 This recipe will yield roughly two cups of fresh pumpkin puree.

 Ingredients